2214kennyg/event-calendar/README.md

 -   Fixed rendering of days after changing months bug
 -   Added delete button for event modal

+### 03/07/2023 - 2

+-   Added filtering by label or location, using the backend

 ## Further details, related projects